JAPACalculator

 Frequently Asked Questions

-- Total government fees for the EU Blue Card are ₦449,021 (about $329).
-This includes the visa application fee, health surcharge, language test, and credential evaluation where applicable.
+Total government fees for the EU Blue Card are ₦444,886 (about $323).
+This covers the visa application fee, credential evaluation of ₦326,983, and any other applicable government charges.

-- Processing time for the EU Blue Card for Nigerian applicants is 4–12 weeks (apply at German Embassy Abuja or Consulate Lagos).
+Processing time for the EU Blue Card is 4–12 weeks (apply at German Embassy Abuja or Consulate Lagos).
+Apply from the Germany High Commission in Abuja or the Consulate in Lagos — book your appointment slot as early as possible, as backlogs frequently add 2–4 weeks beyond the official window.

-- What is the most important tip for EU Blue Card applicants from Nigeria?
+What documents do I need to apply for the EU Blue Card from Nigeria?

 Sibling variants of this visa route and other ways into Germany.